Who are we?

 Rescued commercial hens

-The ladies (and 1 Bantam cockerel) – some call it madness, we call it rescue with no boundaries.
-The hens are named after women (and a man) in songs and although we started with just 5, we now have a proper flock!
+The ladies (and 2 cockerels, Ernie and Fernando) – some call it madness, we call it rescue with no boundaries.
+The hens are named after women (and men) in songs and although we started with just 5, we now have a proper flock!
 They are nosy, messy and utterly addictive.
 Some love attention others just like to be around you, but they are all great entertainment value.

 If you buy any eggs from us during your stay, this is where they will have come from.
 If you want to say thank you, they love any kind of green leaves, or native fruits, especially salad.
 Just make sure there’s no dressing, seasoning or sauce on anything you give, it has to be raw and natural and please check with us first.